richie50/https-bitbucket.org-edgardev-parkingmeter/readme.txt

 October 11 2015; 1 pm to 8 pm;

 The entire project was now done.
 Started to work on testing, documentation and design.
-Edgar changed all the color schemes.
+Edgar changed all the color schemes added images and formating + bug fixes

 -----------------